varletjs/varlet/packages/varlet-ui/docs/home.en-US.md

 ### Community Ecosystem

-The following projects are maintained by community personnel, welcome to add
+The following projects are maintained by community personnel, welcome to add.

 | Name | Description |
 |----------------------------------------------------------------|-----------------------------------------|